darkone23/meatspace-chat-ansible/README.md

 Visit the IP after it finished provisioning and visit your new meatspace-chat!

+If you ever want to update your instance to the latest version & configuration:

+    ./digital-ocean.sh deploy

 #### Teardown

 You can use the droplet id to tear down the instances as well: